ellehailu/pizza-parlor/README.md

 ## License

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
 _If you run into any issues or have any questions, ideas, or concerns please reach out to Elle Hailu (hailu.elle@gmail.com)._

 _MIT_[![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)